 Emerging in the early ‘70s, Planxty were the rock stars of the era’s Irish folk revival.
 They were also something of a supergroup, including titanic talents like Christy Moore and Andy Irvine, each an Irish folk legend in his own right.
 They dug deep into Ireland’s treasure trove of traditional music, taking an authentic old-school approach.
 But as the live clip below indicates, they put so much energy and intensity into their performances that they achieved an urgency and vitality most rock bands only dream of.

-Nobody needs to be reminded of Van Morrison’s place in rock history, but the first chapter, as the lead singer for Belfast band Them, is chronically under explored.
-If anything, they get grudging acknowledgement as the originators of the much-covered garage-rock anthem “Gloria.”
-But between 1964 and 1967, Morrison and Them covered plenty of ground, cutting the definitive rock version of blues standard “Baby, Please Don’t Go,” covering contemporaneous folk rock pioneers like Bob Dylan and Simon & Garfunkel, and delivering transcendent marriages of sweat and spirituality like “Mystic Eyes.”
+Nobody needs to be reminded of Van Morrison’s place in rock history, but the first chapter, as the lead singer for Belfast band Them, is chronically under-explored.
+If anything, they get grudging acknowledgment as the originators of the much-covered garage-rock anthem “Gloria.”
+But between 1964 and 1967, Morrison and Them covered plenty of ground, cutting the definitive rock version of blues standard “Baby, Please Don’t Go,” covering contemporaneous folk-rock pioneers like Bob Dylan and Simon & Garfunkel, and delivering transcendent marriages of sweat and spirituality like “Mystic Eyes.”
 Even after Morrison left, the band made several damn fine records.

 Everybody knows Thin Lizzy for their classic-rock staples “The Boys Are Back in Town” and “Jailbreak,” but there’s a lot more to the Dublin band’s oeuvre than those two titanic riff fests.
 A closer listen to early cuts like the contemplative, almost Tim Hardin-like folk balladry of “Dublin,” the prog-rock weirdness of “Old Moon Madness,” and the sophisticated textures of “Shades of a Blue Orphanage,” just for a start, will correct any misconceptions about Phil Lynott and his merry men being strictly a hard-rock machine.